 Portland

 The safest harbor in Oregon is Portland.
 Portland is along the Columbia River and isn’t suitable for the Navy.
 The problem with Portland and the Navy is that our ships would have to exit Portland by going down the Columbia River.
-This makes it unsuitable for the Navy because ships at sea are important for the Navy.
-Ships hiding in Portland are not important.
+This makes it unsuitable for the Navy because ships-at-sea are essential for the Navy.
+Ships hiding in Portland are not necessary.
 Thus for ships, Oregon lost the Navy because the harbor in Portland is unsuitable.
 It would be way too easy for an enemy to block the Columbia River and thus keep the Navy bottled up in port.

 Coos Bay